After reviewing this information, you will be able to:

 Search our Journals List

-If you're looking for a specific journal or magazine, the best one of the best place to go is our Journal's List here at Memorial Library.
+If you're looking to see if a specific journal is peer reviewed, one of the best places to go is our Journal's List here at Memorial Library.
 First, click on the "Journals List" tab above the search bar in the middle of the Library Home page.

 Then search for your journal or magazine.
 You can do this in a variety of ways.
 First, you can search for the journal or magazine by the title or title words.
 You can also search by part or whole of the journal's ISSN number.